ANCIENT & INDIGENOUS ROOTS OF CACAO...

 - Justin Kerr, (text for The Field Museum Chicago's 2007 exhibition "Chocolate Around the World")

-The Aztec civilisation came from further north than the Maya, and about five hundred years after the Mayan "collapse", as the Aztecs gained control over more of Mesoamerica, cacao became an important part of their culture too.
+As the Aztecs (more accurately called the Mexica - which gives you an idea where they originated!) gained control over more of Mesoamerica, cacao became an important part of their culture too.
 In Aztec society, cacao became more of a luxury drink, reserved for members of the elite: rulers, priests, decorated warriors and honoured merchants were the only ones allowed to drink cacao , and the only ones who could afford it - everyone else used cacao for money as it was so valuable.
 (The main Aztec lands were too far north to grow cacao, which needs tropical latitudes & plenty of rain, so they traded for it)

 The Aztecs prepared their chocolate drink in much the same way as the Maya, but they also added achiote (the seed of the annatto tree), to give the cacao a deep blood-red shade for ritual use, as an offering to the gods: again, there was a recognised connection between sacred cacao and sacred life-blood (which was the most precious thing which could be offered.).
-Given that cacao stimulated the heart & therefore blood circulation, this connection was even more potent: sacrificial victims of the Aztecs were given cacao, (called "yollotl eztli" - "heart-blood") to drink before their hearts were extracted and their life-blood was offered to the gods.
-The Aztecs believed that without these sacrificial offerings of blood, the Sun would not rise; so these sacrificial rituals ultimately sustained the world; and so cacao also had a vivifying power linked to spiritual restoration through these rituals.
+Given that cacao stimulated the heart & therefore blood circulation, this connection was even more potent: sacrificial victims were given cacao, (called "yollotl eztli" - "heart-blood") to drink before their hearts were extracted and their life-blood was offered to the gods.
+The Aztecs believed that without these sacrificial offerings of blood, the Sun would not rise; so these sacrificial rituals ultimately sustained the world.
+Cacao's vivifying power was linked to spiritual restoration through these rituals.

 AMAZONIAN ROOTS OF CACAO?

 As a plant, cacao's roots have recently been traced back to the Amazon jungle in South America (it's not clear whether she travelled by her self or via humans up into Central America!); the greatest genetic diversity of cacao trees is found in the Amazon, which points to this as being the original birthplace of cacao; and in 2018, traces of cacao were found in 5000 year old ceramic vessels in Ecuador.
-This discovery revealed the existence of a previously unknown culture, the Mayo Chinchipe; and traces of cacao (in a form suggesting it had been ground into a paste for drinking) have been identified in fancy ceramic vessels in funeral offerings, found in tombs, suggesting that perhaps these ancient South Americans were already using cacao in sacred rituals and drinking cacao ceremonially.
-So it's very possible that both the tree and the sacred traditions travelled north from the Amazon several thousand years ago.
+It's possible that both the tree and the sacred traditions travelled north from the Amazon several thousand years ago.
+Some cacao has travelled full circle though: the prized Criollo variety of cacao, originally native to Mesoamerica, has seemingly travelled back south - Criollo trees are now very rare in places like Guatemala; most Criollo cacao these days is found in South America.
+(Forastero, a more bitter variety, is more common in much of the Americas nowadays.)

-I source my ceremonial-grade Criollo cacao from Forever Cacao, a small, ethical company in Wales who buy direct from the Ashaninka tribal peoples in the Rio Ene region of the Amazon in Peru.
+I source my ceremonial-grade heirloom Criollo cacao from Forever Cacao, a small, ethical company in Wales who buy direct from the Ashaninka indigenous communities in the Rio Ene region of the Amazon in Peru.
 This family-business was the first to ship ceremonial cacao to Europe; you can learn more about their work here.
-(Crucial to the sacred energy of the cacao is the fact that no harm, no exploitation is involved, and those who live in closest relationship with the land, and with the medicine, benefit directly.)
+This was the first ceremonial cacao I ever drank, and it remains my favourite...

 Learn more about cacao & my ceremonies: